yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Motorola/WR850G/Asterix.rst

-= Asterix on the Motorola WR850G =
+= Asterisk on the Motorola WR850G =

 From the !OpenWrt Forum. [[BR]] http://forum.openwrt.org/viewtopic.php?id=5476